Grandfather Clock Weights Description

 This plate will have a small hole leading to a big hole.
 To remove the cable it requires only lifting the end and moving over to the big hole and out.

 Polished Clock Weight Shell

-Polished clock weight shell to replace a damaged or discolored one.
-No lead filler, just the new outer shell, the rod in the middle, the two caps and the hook on the top and the nut on the bottom.
-There is no reason to replace the entire weight when all that is needed is a new outer shell.
+Polished clock weight shell to replace one that has damage, scratches, dents or poor color.
+These do not have the lead filler, just the new outer shell, the rod in the middle, the two caps and the hook on the top and the nut on the bottom.
+There is no reason to replace the entire weight when all that you need is a new outer shell.